kunal-2002/hostel-management-system/README.md

 # Hostel Management System

-Hostel Management System is used to manage students in hostels.
+A Hostel Management System used to manage students in hostels.
+It was made by using HTML, CSS, Javascript, PHP and MySQL.
-This was especially made for CRSSIET, Jhajjar students.
+It was specially made for CRSSIET, Jhajjar students.